imtryingtolearnbro/imtryingtolearnbro/README.md

 - 👀 I’m interested in building an amazing career and I'm interested in learning from different people
 - 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, and Python
 - 💞️ I’m looking to collaborate on projects that have real world applications, but all projects are welcomed!
-- 📫 You can reach me by email at: aaronmartinezz019@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have a lot of welding experience but technology and programming have always caught my interests!